instrumentisto/rust-incubator/0_basics/README.md

 - Is [Rust] an OOP language?
 Is it possible to use SOLID/GRASP?
 Does it have inheritance?

 _Additional_ articles, which may help to understand the above topic better:
+- [George He: Thinking in Rust: Ownership, Access, and Memory Safety][19]
 - [Chris Morgan: Rust ownership, the hard way][1]
 - [Adolfo Ochagavía: You are holding it wrong][12]
 - [Vikram Fugro: Beyond Pointers: How Rust outshines C++ with its Borrow Checker][15]